FoofooTheGuy/VidInjector9000/VidInjector9002.5/README.md

 ```
 4. Run `install-wxwidgets.sh` Note: Alternatively, you might be able to install `wxwidgets` with your package manager
 5. Run `build.sh`

+# Translation
+I gave up trying to translate it into languages I don't know.
+If you want to help, please create a pull request or issue if you want to share your translation of the program.

+- the `Language` value in the file should be the name of the language in such language, not the word "English" translated.
+- Put translations in `VidInjector9000Resources/language/<Language>/Language.txt`